 Ages: 6 and older

 Hoop games have been popular since 300 B.C.
 Over the years, hoops have been used in many different ways: Hippocrates prescribed hoop rolling to cure the weak; American Indians used rolling hoops to sharpen young boys' aim; Chugach Eskimos competed by throwing long poles through a moving hoop; European boys and girls participated in hoop-rolling races.
 In the United States, hula-hoops became a fad of the 1960s.

 - 2 hula hoops

 - Objects for throwing (e.g. balls, bean bags)

 Playing the Game

-2. As the rollers roll the hoops past their team, their teammates should try to throw a ball or any pre-selected object through the hoop without touching its sides.
+Step 3: As the rollers roll the hoops past their team, their teammates should try to throw a ball or any pre-selected object through the hoop without touching the sides of the hoop.

 Winning the Game

-The team who makes the most successful throws, wins.
+The team that makes the most successful throws wins!